 My advice to Mr. Buffett.
 Mr. Buffett, if there is any way I can give back to you for all of your wisdom I’ve benefited from, it is this.
 Formulate and include a community value and resiliency as criteria metric moving forward.

 When you are buying a company especially one that relies on some form of digital, it’s the community which sustains and adds value.
 A few examples of community-driven brands which have delivered strong realized investor value.
-(Nadellas) Microsoft, Salesforce, Hubspot, Atlassian, Apple, Adobe, and even his own Berkshire Hathaway (yes, I have invested in them all) to name a few.
+(Nadella’s) Microsoft, Salesforce, Hubspot, Atlassian, Apple, Adobe, and even his own Berkshire Hathaway (yes, I have invested and navigated investment into them all) to name a few.
 Their investor performance speaks for themselves.

 This notion comes from my investment experiences in the public financial markets as well as the private investment startup worlds.
 We see that more enterprises are looking startup mindsets to disrupt themselves to stay ahead.
 On the surface, the best performing startups are ones with the strongest communities especially in noisy markets such as marketing technology, sales enablement, and customer retention solutions.